ChatGPT Canvas Workflow: Edit Long Docs Without Full Rewrites

 Who this is for

-Writers polishing a draft, engineers refactoring a 200-line function, PMs iterating on a one-pager, anyone who has caught themselves copy-pasting between ChatGPT and a Google Doc twelve times because the chat keeps losing the prior version.
-If your output is one paragraph, stay in chat.
-If your output is more than half a page and will be revised three or more times, switch to Canvas.
+Writers polishing a draft, engineers refactoring a 200-line function, PMs iterating on a one-pager, and anyone who has copy-pasted between ChatGPT and a Google Doc a dozen times because the chat keeps losing the prior version.
+The rule of thumb: if your output is a single paragraph, stay in chat.
+If it is more than half a page and will be revised three or more times, switch to Canvas.

 When to reach for it

-• Refactoring code where you want the model to keep the function signature stable across turns.
+• Refactoring code where you need the function signature to stay stable across turns.

-• Writing something where you’ll want to compare versions — Canvas keeps a version history per document.
+• Any task where you’ll want to compare versions, because Canvas keeps a version history per document.

-• Collaborating with the model on structure: outline, then expand section by section, without losing the outline.
+• Building structure with the model: outline first, then expand section by section without losing the outline.

 Step by step

-1. Start the conversation in chat.
-Get the outline and rough draft done in the chat loop where it’s cheap to throw stuff away.
+1. Draft in chat first.
+Get the outline and rough draft done in the chat loop, where throwing away a version costs nothing.

-2. Once you have a draft worth keeping, switch to Canvas:
+2. Switch to Canvas once you have a draft worth keeping:

-Open this draft in canvas so I can edit it paragraph by paragraph.
+Open this draft in a canvas so I can edit it paragraph by paragraph.

-3. Highlight (select) the paragraph you want to change, then prompt against the selection:
+3. Highlight the paragraph you want to change, then prompt against the selection.
+You can also click the inline comment icon to grab a whole block:

-Tighten just this paragraph by 30%.
-Keep the example about the
+Tighten just this paragraph by about 30%.
+Keep the example about

-4. For code Canvas, ask for a targeted change with the function boundary called out:
+4. For code Canvas, name the function boundary explicitly:

 Refactor the parseTransactions function to use a single pass